jbmorley/compute/README.md

+_Compute is no longer under active development.
+While it was a fun experiment to see what can be done by working around the iOS restrictions to unlock a full Linux computing environment, projects like [UTM](https://getutm.app) (although requiring side-loading) offer far more practical and comprehensive approaches._

 # Compute

 iOS application for using a Raspberry Pi as a compute module

-_Compute is no longer under active development._

 ## Summary